Nikon D850 versus Fujifilm GFX 50S

 Both the D850 and the GFX are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D850 replaced the earlier Nikon D810, while the GFX does not have a direct predecessor.

-So how do things add up?
-Which of the two cameras – the Nikon D850 or the Fujifilm GFX 50S – has the upper hand?
+So what conclusions can be drawn?
+Is the Nikon D850 better than the Fujifilm GFX 50S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D850: